-The left and right control arm brackets are different and are generally marked with an "L" or an "R", in many cases as a letter at the end of the part number.
+The left and right control arm brackets are different, and are generally marked with an "L" or an "R".
 In order to determine the "front" and "rear" positions, lay them flat on a table.

 The primary difference is the mounting pad of the bracket.
 The flat side faces downward when installed, and the side with the counter sunk holes faces upward, fitting over the locating dowels on the body.
 When mounted, the angle of the pad results in the bushing bore being in a vertical position, allowing you to determine which side of the bracket faces the front of the vehicle, and which side faces the rear.